vegaprotocol/vega/README.md

 #### **Importing and generation account**
 <br />

-As of today, Clef does not allow to generate a new account for other backend storages than a local Key Store.
-Therefore it is preferable to create a new account on the backend of choice and import it to Vega through node wallet CLI.
+As of today, Clef does not allow to generate a new account for other back end storages than a local Key Store.
+Therefore it is preferable to create a new account on the back end of choice and import it to Vega through node wallet CLI.

 Example of import:
 ```bash